Skip to main content

 (1) The department will conduct a desk review of each cost report it receives.
 The desk review is an analysis of the cost report to determine its adequacy, completeness, and accuracy and reasonableness of the data contained therein.
 It is a process of reviewing information pertaining to the cost report without detailed verification and is designed to identify problems warranting additional review.

 (2) Based on the desk review, the department will make a preliminary determination of whether the reported costs are reasonable and allowable costs.
 "Reasonable and allowable costs" means costs established in accordance with the centers for medicare and medicaid services provider reimbursement manual (publications 15-1 and 15-2, available at https://www.cms.gov/regulations-and-guidance/guidance/manuals/paper-based-manuals.html).
 Before issuing the preliminary determination, the department will notify the provider of any information in the cost report that requires additional support.
-The provider shall provide any documentation or other information requested by the department and may submit any information that it believes supports the reported costs.
+The provider will submit any documentation or other information requested by the department and may submit any information that it believes supports the reported costs.
 The department will notify each provider of any costs preliminarily determined not to be reasonable and allowable costs and provide the reasons for the determination.

 (3) A provider may revise the cost report within sixty calendar days after the original due date without the revised information being considered an amended cost report.